 John Pemberton's career has been in the computer software industry, where, in over twenty five years, he built a worldwide company with clients in more than 150 countries.
 He took the company public in year 2000 and retired.
 Since then he has concentrated on a range of activities, including farming red deer and cattle on his farm in the New Forest, researching the medieval history and archaeology of the farm, and involvement with groups in the area encouraging transition away from fossil fuels and towards local production and consumption.
 He is passionate about the preservation of the New Forest and has become a board member of the New Forest National Park.

-Simon Russell (Lord Russell of Liverpool), as a nephew of Robin Howard, had the privilege of growing up with The Place as an ever-present and normal part of family life.
+Simon and Gilda Russell (Lord and Lady Russell of Liverpool) have been ardent supporters of The Place for many years.
+As a nephew of Robin Howard, Simon had the privilege of growing up with The Place as an ever-present and normal part of family life.
 He first visited the Place in 1969 and has been a fan and supporter ever since.
 He spent over 30 years as an international headhunter.
 A hereditary peer, he entered the Lords on the crossbenches in 1982, leaving after the 1999 House of Lords Act, returning in 2014 as one of the 90 elected hereditary peers.
 He is a Deputy Speaker and is the crossbench representative on the human rights organisation, the Council of Europe.
 He is an active member of the All Party Parliamentary Group for Arts & Heritage and is a trustee of the Foundling Museum.
 He is a Governor of the UK’s oldest children’s charity, Coram and is a Patron of the Cavell Nurses’ Trust.